 “In tailoring bankruptcy law to meet the economic realities of family farming and the family fisherman, chapter 12 eliminates many of the barriers such debtors would face if seeking to reorganize under either chapter 11 or 13 of the Bankruptcy Code.
 For example, chapter 12 is more streamlined, less complicated, and less expensive than chapter 11 ….”

 We understand that bankruptcy can feel like an overwhelming and insurmountable step, but it doesn’t have to be.
 Attorney and CPA Jerry E. Smith walks beside each of his clients every step of the way, offering guidance, insight and compassion.
 He provides an organized and streamlined process, and he is always available to answer your questions.
+Filing for bankruptcy with our Chapter 12 bankruptcy lawyer by your side will make the process smoother for everyone.
+You’ll have a caring, experienced Chapter 12 bankruptcy attorney in your corner when you contact attorney Jerry E. Smith.

 You can relax.
-Together, we got this.
+Together, we’ve got this.

 Under U.S. Bankruptcy Code, “family farmers” fall into two categories: